Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural

-Table \ref{Forward time consuming during inferencing} specifically demonstrates the GPU time consumed by the FVGN during a single forward pass after the additional introduction of the spatial integration layer.
-As can be seen from the data in the table, the forward process of FVGN does not show a significant increase compared to MGN.
+Tab.\ref{Forward time consuming during inferencing} specifically demonstrates the GPU time consumed by the FVGN during a single forward pass after the additional introduction of the spatial integration layer.
+As can be seen from the data in the table, the forward process of FVGN does not show a significant increase compared to MeshGraphNets.
 Moreover, all the GPU data presented here were obtained on a single V100S GPU.
-For MeshGraphnet's GPU/CPU time consumption on the CYLINDERFLOW dataset, we directly adopt the data from \cite{pfaff2020learning}.
-It is also worth noting that the input to MeshGraphnet is only a single mesh $G_{v}$, so the decoding target for MeshGraphnet is limited to vertices.
-In a mesh, the number of vertices is often less than the number of cells, with the ratio for the same mesh being approximately 1:2 and the ratio of nodes: edges is 1:3.
-Therefore, it is reasonable for FVGN to consume more decoding time than MeshGraphnet.However, our table also presents the time consumed when testing our model on a CPU.
-Please note that we are only demonstrating a trend in time consumption here, which may not accurately reflect the actual time consumed during real-world applications, as most numerical solvers are based on CPU computation.
+For MeshGraphNets' GPU/CPU time consumption on the CYLINDERFLOW dataset, we directly adopt the data from \cite{pfaff2020learning}.
+It is also worth noting that the input to MeshGraphNets is only a single mesh $G_{v}$, so the decoding target for MeshGraphNets is limited to vertices.
+In triangular mesh, the number of vertices is often less than the number of cells, with the ratio for the same mesh being approximately 1:2 and the ratio of vertices: edges is 1:3 (in Tab.\ref{tab: ratio of Vertex to elements and faces}).
+Therefore, it is reasonable for FVGN to consume more decoding time than MeshGraphNets.
+However, Tab.\ref{Forward time consuming during inferencing} also presents the time consumed when testing our model on a CPU.
+We are only demonstrating a trend in time consumption here, which may not accurately reflect the actual time consumed during real-world applications, as most numerical solvers are based on CPU computation.